Almost Famous: Plot

-Penny shows up uninvited at a party at a New York restaurant where William reveals to the group that they are to be featured on the cover of Rolling Stone.
-Penny leaves after her attempts to get Russell's attention become disruptive.
-William follows her to her hotel, where he saves her from overdosing on quaaludes.
-A plane hired by the band encounters severe weather on a flight the next day.
-Fearing that the plane will crash, everyone aboard confesses long concealed secrets to the group while the simmering conflict between Jeff and Russell erupts.
+At a party in a New York restaurant, William informs the group they are being featured on the Rolling Stone cover.
+Penny shows up uninvited, but leaves after her attempts to get Russell's attention become disruptive.
+William follows Penny to her hotel, where he saves her from overdosing on quaaludes.
+The next day, the band encounters severe weather during their flight.
+Fearing the plane will crash, everyone confesses long-concealed secrets and the simmering conflict between Jeff and Russell erupts.
 William confesses his love for Penny after Jeff insults her.
-The plane lands safely in Tupelo, leaving everyone to ponder the changed atmosphere.
+The plane lands safely, leaving everyone to ponder the changed atmosphere.

-William later arrives at the Rolling Stone office in San Francisco but has difficulty finishing the article.
-Seeking help, William calls Bangs again, who notes that the boy's perceived friendships with band members are illusions and advises him to "be honest... and unmerciful."
-The magazine's editors at first enthuse over William's completed article, but Russell lies to the magazine's fact-checker, claiming most of the piece is false.
-Rolling Stone kills the article, crushing William.
-Anita encounters William at the airport and offers to take him anywhere; he chooses for them to go back to San Diego, where their mother Elaine is glad to see them both.
+Although he has difficulty finishing the article, William arrives at the Rolling Stone office in San Francisco and shocks the staff with his young age.
+Calling Bangs for help, he advises William to be "honest...and unmerciful" in his piece.
+The editors are enthused by William's article, but Russell lies to the magazine's fact-checker, claiming most of its content is false.
+Rolling Stone kills the piece, crushing William.
+Anita encounters a dejected William at the airport and offers to take him anywhere; he elects to return home to San Diego with her.

-Sapphire, one of the protégée "Band Aides", chastises Russell for betraying William.
-Russell then calls Penny, wanting to meet with her, but she tricks him by giving him William's address instead of her own.
-Russell arrives and finds himself face to face with William's mother, who during the tour had scolded him over the phone for his behavior.
-Russell apologizes to William and finally gives him an interview.
-Russell also verifies the accuracy of the article to Rolling Stone, which runs it as a cover feature.
-Penny fulfills her long-standing fantasy of going to Morocco while Stillwater tours again by bus.
+After Sapphire, a "Band Aide", chastises Russell for betraying William and mistreating Penny, Russell calls Penny wanting to meet with her, but she instead gives him William's home address.
+Russell arrives believing it is Penny's house and meets Elaine, before he apologizes to William and finally gives him an interview.
+He also verifies William's article to Rolling Stone, which runs it as a cover feature.
+Penny fulfills her long-standing fantasy of going to Morocco, while Stillwater continues to tour by bus.